 When it comes to buying windows, there are a few things you need to decide upon:

 - What kind of material should your window frame be made of?

 - What kind of features do you want?
 (IE double glazed or low-E glass)

 - The type of window: Awning, Casement, Single or Double Hung, Single or Double Slider, Fixed, Picture, Bay, Bow, or Custom

 If you don’t know the answers to these questions, your window company will be able to help.

 Windows have different standards in regards to rating their efficiency, but as someone new to the window buying market, it may be hard to decipher what all the ratings mean.
 The following can help explain further:

-Solar Heat Gain Coefficient- This measurement is about how much solar heat is blocked.
-You are looking for numbers on the lower range here.
+- Solar Heat Gain Coefficient- This measurement is about how much solar heat is blocked.
+You are looking for numbers in the lower range here.

 As you set out to buy new windows for the first time, consider the above guide.
 If need a quote or have any questions or concerns, contact the NorthTech Windows team!
 Whether you’re looking for windows for your first home or need new ones for the house you’ve lived in for years, we’re happy to help.